 True-to-Type is the term used for a plant when it is very similar in terms of looks and characteristics to the parent plant that produced the seed the plant was grown from.

-Now we are going to look at these vegetables individually
+Now let's look at vegetables individually

 - Select plants that have grown well and have produced well.